koilabcode/multiboard-sync-service/README.md

 ## Success Criteria

-- Handle 10GB+ databases without crashing
+- Handle 1-10GB databases without crashing
 - Stream data (never load all into memory)
 - Zero data corruption
 - Typesense updates automatically
 - Real-time progress display
 - Simple VPS deployment

+## IMPORTANT SAFETY RULE

+**NEVER copy to Supabase databases as destination during testing!**
+- Only copy FROM staging/production TO localhost for testing
+- Supabase databases should only be import destinations in production use
+- This prevents accidental data corruption during development